How to make the most of your arts summer camp experience

 Interlochen Arts Camp’s students and staff share their top tips for thriving artistically and socially at a summer arts camp.

-As a first-time arts camper—whether at Interlochen or another program—it’s easy to feel overwhelmed, especially if this is also your first time away from home.
+Every summer, Interlochen Arts Camp welcomes many campers who have never attended an arts camp before.
+If you're a first-time arts camper—whether at Interlochen or another program—it’s easy to feel overwhelmed, especially if this is also your first time away from home.
 But with full days of lessons, rehearsals, performances, friendship, and fun, you’ll find the days or weeks fly by far faster than you anticipated.

 To help you make the most of your summer arts camp experience, we sat down with several veteran Interlochen Arts Camp students and staff to learn their top tips for taking advantage of all the artistic and social opportunities your program has to offer.